 Introduction to basic concepts and major orientations in sociology and systematic study of group behavior and human social relationships.
 Major topics include the nature, content, and change of culture; the socialization process and the development of self; the nature and change of social institutions; and an analysis of major social processes.
 Final grade must be C or better for Sociology and Criminal Justice majors.
 Offered fall and spring semesters.

-SOC 200 Professional Seminar in Sociol 3 sem. hrs.
+SOC 202 H2b:DV: Cultural Anthropo 3 sem. hrs.